News, history, and photos from Maine’s coast.

 Read our current issue

-Volume 36, Issue 6 of Maine Coastal News features articles on Rob Blood Buys Newcastle Marine, SW Boatworks Selling Calvin Beal/Young Brothers Molds, Golden Globe Race Update, what’s happening in boatyards and shipyards along the coast, Sheila Dassatt’s article ‘In Gramp’s Day’, Maine DMR News, and the DELA Report.
+Volume 37, Issue 8 of Maine Coastal News features articles on Remembering the Race Boat CRY BABY, Passed Over the Bar – Giffy Full, what’s happening in boatyards and shipyards along the coast, Sheila Dassatt’s article ‘Downeast Working Maine’, Maine DMR News, and the DELA Report.
 Plus maritime history news from the past!
 And much more!

 IMG_8363-web